Sister of strangled NY woman sees killer’s face — 4 decades later - NewsBreak

 “I’ve lived these past 42 years afraid all the time,” Irene Wilkowitz said.
 “I always thought someone else was right around the corner coming after me, too.”

 Irene Wilkowitz said her sister never got a chance to fulfill her dreams or become a mother.
-Irene Wilkowitz herself is a mother of two, and her oldest child, Evan, is named for his aunt.
+Irene Wilkowitz herself is a mother of two, and her oldest child, Evan, is named for his aunt.70-year-old who kidnapped bus full of children, buried them alive granted parole

 “I want you to know that Eve and all other murder victims are not just stories,” Irene Wilkowitz said at the press conference.
 “She was a real person.
 She loved to go horseback riding.
 She had lots of friends.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.